 Next, we’ll use these same steps with generics to reduce code duplication in different ways.
 In the same way that the function body can operate on an abstract list instead of specific values, generics allow code to operate on abstract types.

 For example, say we had two functions: one that finds the largest item in a slice of i32 values and one that finds the largest item in a slice of char values.
-How would we get rid of that duplication?
+How would we eliminate that duplication?
 Let’s find out!

 Generic Data Types

-We can use generics to create definitions for items like function signatures or structs that can then be used with many different concrete data types.
+We can use generics to create definitions for items like function signatures or structs, which we can then use with many different concrete data types.
 Let’s first look at how to define functions, structs, enums, and methods using generics.
 Then we’ll discuss how generics affect code performance.

 In Function Definitions

 When defining a function that uses generics, we place the generics in the signature of the function where we would usually specify the data types of the parameters and return value.
-This makes our code more flexible and provides more functionality to callers of our function, while preventing code duplication.
+Doing so makes our code more flexible and provides more functionality to callers of our function while preventing code duplication.

 Continuing with our largest function, Listing 10-4 shows two functions that both find the largest value in a slice: